-^{a,b}Different letters in the same row differ statistically by Chi-square, P < 0.005; Positive: respondents perceive the parameter could enhance the use of SDGs in biodiversity conservation; Negative: respondents of the contrary views of the positive responses.
+$^{a,b}$ Different letters in the same row differ statistically by Chi-square, P < 0.005 Positive: respondents perceive the parameter could enhance knowledge, attitude, and practice of SDGs in biodiversity conservation; Negative: respondents of the contrary views of the positive responses.
+Table 2.
+Respondent's perceptions on use of sustainable development goals (SDGs) in Environmental Management.